AidanGCr/AidanGCr/README.md

 - 👋 Hi, I’m @AidanGCr
 - 👀 I’m interested in bioinformatics, computational biology, and human genetics
-- 🌱 I’m currently learning HTML, CSS, JavaScript, NodeJS/ExpressJS, ReactJS
+- 🌱 I’m currently an MSc student at McGill University in Human Genetics
-- 💞️ I’m looking to collaborate on any web development projects, and anything related to bioinformatics
+- 💞️ I’m looking to collaborate on bioinformatics projects
 - 📫 How to reach me: via email @ aidangcruickshank@gmail.com or aidan.cruickshank@mail.mcgill.ca

 <!---